XAWalter/the_eight_puzzle_ai/README.md

 Finally, the number of nodes expanded for each approach was counted.
 This reveals how

-and why there are such drastic diﬀerences in time between each approach.
+and why there are such drastic differences in time between each approach.
 By the time the

 solution depth is 16, the Misplaced Tile approach has expanded 6.9% of the Uniform Cost